-BPH is not related to prostate cancer and does not increase the risk of prostate cancer, but nevertheless the clinical symptoms of BPH and cancer can be very similar.
+BPH is not related to prostate cancer and does not increase the risk of prostate cancer, but nevertheless, the clinical symptoms of BPH and cancer can be very similar.

 What are the symptoms of prostate cancer?

 Prostate cancer develops in the peripheral zone of the prostate and usually produces no symptoms or produces them very late when it has already grown considerably.
-Only one in nine men with prostate cancer present clinical symptoms and able to start initial prostate cancer treatment in Noida, Ghaziabad, Delhi.
+Only one in nine men with prostate cancer present clinical symptoms and are able to start initial prostate cancer treatment in Noida, Ghaziabad, Delhi.

 In addition, the clinical manifestations of prostate cancer are very similar to those of BPH and the clinic can not differentiate between cancer and benign growth.